Published Jun 24, 2022

 Dr. M'Benga finds himself in a fairy tale in the latest episode.

-Spoilers for Star Trek: Strange New Worlds Season One, Episode Eight to follow!
+Spoilers for Star Trek: Strange New Worlds Season 1, Episode 8 to follow!

 During the U.S.S.
 Enterprise’s routine survey of the Jonisian Nebula, Doctor M’Benga employs his free time to continue his research into finding a cure for his daughter, Rukiya (Sage Arrindell).
 Despite her deteriorating condition, Rukiya wishes to hear her father read the ending of The Kingdom of Elysian, penned by the one and only Benny Russell (a special nod for all of the DS9 fans out there), but like any creative mind, she expresses dissatisfaction with the story’s ending.
 Before putting Rukiya back in the transporter buffer, an emotional M’Benga promises her that she can construct her own stories once she is older.
 M’Benga channels his resolve into concocting new formulas, one of which practically blows up in his face.
 Number One arrives to gently remind him of his duties as Chief Medical Officer, but also orders the doctor to get some rest.
 With the survey mission completed, the bridge crew attempts to set a course for a starbase.
 However, the Enterprise is inexplicably stuck in the nebula.
 Lieutenant Ortegas is injured during the rough ride; Captain Pike calls for Dr. M’Benga, who arrives to find the Bridge adorned with medieval tapestries and the crew wearing regal attire.
 M’Benga himself is dressed as King Ridley, the monarch from the story he read to Rukiya.